 Su-I Hou, Dr.P.H., C.P.H., M.C.H.E.S., R.N.

-Her research has been focused on community and worksite strategies to promote early detection and prevention of selected cancers and HIV/AIDS.
-Her emerging research interests lies in healthy aging in community and older adult health promotion.
+Dr. Hou brings extensive public health research experience and expertise in mixed methods research, program evaluation, and community based participatory research (CBPR) to UCF.
+Her research has focused on Aging-in-Community (AIC) models / programs and older adult healthy aging, as well as community and worksite strategies to promote early detection and prevention of selected cancers and HIV/AIDS.
 Most of her research has involved working with community partners in developing and validating study instruments, assessing psycho-social factors of health behaviors, developing and implementing theory-based health programs, and evaluating the effectiveness of program interventions.

 School of Public Health, University of Texas – Health Science Center at Houston